h1alexbel/ghquota/README.md

 }
 ```

-We don't want this unit test to be executed when no [GitHub Quota API](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28) is exceeded.
+We don't want this unit test to be executed when [GitHub Quota API](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28) is exceeded.
 The Quota execution condition will prevent JUnit5 from executing the test when you are out of requests.

 ## How to Contribute